Kuadrant/docs.kuadrant.io/docs/install-olm.md

 ```

-Lets apply this to your cluster:
+Apply this to your cluster:

 ```bash